Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 They rest in peace (hopefully).
 I have moved on.

-And I’m still learning.
+I’m still learning.

 Insider Tip: Use your titles carefully, in real life and blogging.

 You should always write for yourself, first.
 Write what feels true.
 Write what aches you.
 Write what makes you laugh.
 What scared you on that long flight to Santiago should be in an article.
 How you came over a breakup is a good personal story.
-Waking up every day at 5 am and running makes for an inspiring read.
+Waking up every day at five am and running makes for an inspiring read.

 My most popular blog articles are the ones in which I have laughed upon myself and the world while telling a sad or unfortunate cultural or solo travel tale.
 When I wrote narrative pieces on how one should never quit, readers applauded.
 If I published the incidents I was most scared to talk about, everyone related.